-5. After 24 hours, remove the plate from the incubator and check for cell attachment.
-Additional testing may be required to optimise the time it takes for the cells to attach to the scaffold.
+8. Remove the plate from the incubator and check for cell attachment.
+Additional testing may be required to optimize the time it takes for the cells to attach to the scaffold.
 Check the morphology of the cells.
 Cell adherence and spreading will dictate the time for attachment.

-6. Once the cells have adequately attached to the scaffold, increase the final volume in each well to fully cover and provide adequate medium for the culture system.
+9. Once the cells have adequately attached to the scaffold, increase the media volume to provide adequate medium for the culture system

 Changing the media

-Change the media 12 to 24 hours after the initial seeding.
-The frequency of changes will be determined by cell type, cell attachment efficiency, pH utilisation of medium nutrients available to cultures.
+Change the media once attachment has occurred, approx. 24 hours after seeding.
+The frequency of changes will be determined by cell type, cell attachment efficiency, pH utilization of medium nutrients available to cultures.
 More frequent medium changes may be required compared to 2D culture systems.